4n3m4i1/iCE40-UP5k_Micro_Poly_Synth/README.md

 ## Hardware
 The upduino-3.1 and Raspberry Pi Pico development boards are used.
-These are tied together with a standard 4 wire SPI interface.
+These are tied together with a standard MIDI (one wire UART) interface.

 In terms of keyboard interface, something something something